 At its debut, the only engine choice was Audi’s tried and true 4.2 L V8.
 A version of Lamborghini’s 5.2L V10 from the Gallardo was added as an engine option in 2009.
 Audi eventually dropped the V8 option in the second generation and left the V10 from the Huracan as the sole option.

-The Audi R8 Service Guide recommends an oil change annually or every 5,000 miles, as well as these maintenance intervals for both V8 and V10 models:
+The Audi R8 Service Guide recommends an oil change and filter replacement annually or every 5,000 miles, as well as these maintenance intervals for both V8 and V10 models:

 Standard Maintenance (First Service at 5,000 miles, then every 18,500 miles, or annually there after):